alankritamingwal/team6_dellMT/README.md

 Introducing our project, the **dell_MH**—a transformative solution in the field of mental health support.
 We aim to address the delays in traditional psychiatric and counseling services by providing early-stage assistance and effective interventions.
-Utilizing LLMs, the ChatPsychiatrist swiftly identifies individual issues and offers tailored treatment recommendations.
+Utilizing LLMs, the dell_MH swiftly identifies individual issues and offers tailored treatment recommendations.
 With an adaptive communication style, it becomes a powerful and free tool to provide personalized mental health support to users in need.

 This repo open-sources the Instruct-tuned LLaMA-7B model that has been fine-tuned with counseling domian instruction data.
 # DATA